nitrodrip/LIRI-Bot/README.md

 LIRI Bot Homework

-node liri.js movie-this '<movie name here>'
+node liri.js movie-this + movie name

 Will output the following information to your terminal/bash window: